JakkunDev/ip-calc/README.md

 -n   --get-new-mask[=AMOUNT]     Outputs how many 1's you have to swap
                                   with 0's in binary mask address and amount of subnets.
--v or --version[=DEC]            Outputs software version in terminal.
+-v or --version                  Outputs software version in terminal.
 ```

 **5. example of usage (with output):**